nypl-spacetime/tagmap/README.md

 ## Known issues

 Under the hood, TAGMAP uses [Mapzen Search](https://mapzen.com/products/search/), a search engine for geographic names.
-Mapzen Search is free and usually works pretty well, but it does not find the following annotations:
+Mapzen Search is free and usually works pretty well, but it is not able to find annotations of the following form:

 - street names without house numbers (e.g. [_“Sullivan Street”_](http://spacetime.nypl.org/tagmap/#/elaine-mobray-cdgxj0_ann_69_71)) — **SKIP** those items
 - intersections (e.g. _“5th Ave and 42nd St”_) — **SKIP** those items

 Other issues:

-- it is not possible yet to move the map and submit the new position of the map
+- it is not possible yet to move the map and do a geographic search based on the new position of the map.

 ### Examples